IBM/ibm-websphere-automation/gitops-deployment/README.md

 Following a completed sync, the sync policy within the application can be updated to `Automated` via the App Details view.
 In this mode, any updates to the installation manifests at the source repository will be automatically synced to the cluster.
 Values set as overrides via `valuesObject` will continue to take precedence over the values file.

 If WSA is to be later uninstalled, ensure to disable automatic sync before commencing the uninstall.

+### Verify your Installation

+You can verify your installation of IBM WebSphere Automation by following the post-installation steps outlined in this [documentation](https://www.ibm.com/docs/en/ws-automation?topic=installing-validating-installation).
+These steps help to validate the installation status of WebSphere Automation operator and the WebSphere Automation instance deployment.

+## Customized Installation

+This section provides guidance for users who want to host the GitOps repositories in their own Git systems and customize the deployment of IBM WebSphere Automation from their own repositories.

+To tailor a IBM WebSphere Automation deployment using your own Git repository, follow the steps outlined below.

+1. Fork the [IBM WebSphere Automation GitOps](https://github.com/IBM/ibm-websphere-automation/tree/main/gitops-deployment) repository to your own GitHub account.
+2. Define additional template files as needed.
+Any supplementary template files you add will be automatically detected and deployed by the Argo CD application during synchronization.
+3. Add environment-specific values files, such as for staging, production, or other deployment targets and include any custom attributes as needed.
+Then, configure the Argo CD application to reference the appropriate values file during deployment.

+Note: If you use a repository that is forked from the official [IBM WebSphere Automation GitOps repository](https://github.com/IBM/ibm-websphere-automation/tree/main/gitops-deployment), then you must update the values of the Repository URL and Revision parameters across the ArgoCD applications to match your repository and branch.
+For example, if you use `https://github.com/<myaccount>/ibm-websphere-automation` and `dev` branch, then these two parameters must be changed.